neobrains/deta-community/docs/faq/micros.md

     You can delete a micro by deleting the `.deta` folder and deleting from the dashboard.
 To create a new Micro now, run `deta new <arguments here> again`.

+### Support for Python3.11
+!!! help ""
+    Current Deta micros are running on AWS Lambda under the hood and they have python runtime support upto 3.9.
+So that's something Deta micros will support once AWS Lambda start supporting those runtimes.

 ----

 More FAQs regarding Micros can be found [here](https://docs.deta.sh/docs/micros/faqs_micros).